campbea/Vivy-api/README.md

 Vivy API
 ====================

+#### Goal
+Allow visitors to connect with Vokal on a personal level, while establishing ourselves as a professional, experienced tech company.
+#### Solution
-Vivy is a Vokal iPad application that provides an engaging digital experience to visiting clients by showcasing nearby employees along with past/current projects.
+Vivy is an iPad application that provides an engaging digital experience to visitors by showcasing nearby Vokal employees along with past/current Vokal projects.
+#### How it works
+The client will be handed an ipad with the app open upon entering Vokal.
+The client can view Vokal’s past/current projects at any time.
+Vokal employees will each have a keychain beacon.
+During the tour the iPad will show all nearby Vokal employees and the current project they are associated with.
+They can then tap the individual to view more information.

 ## API Routes